G-EDM/G-EDM-v1-deprecated/README.md

 This picture is not up-to-date.
 A lot has changed.
 The variable 30v bench PSU is not needed anymore and has been replaced by a 12v PSU that is mounted within the spark generator.
 This build can be used as single axis sinker/drill EDM but also as multiaxis CNC.
 Both is possible.

+The old controlpanel was replaced by a nice looking one too with better cable management.

 <img src="https://abload.de/img/1dlewg.jpg">

 <img src="https://github.com/G-EDM/G-EDM/blob/main/images/pcbs/6.jpg">